exosgenesis/jibrel_test_task/README.md

 # jibrel_test_task
-My test task for the jibrel vacantion
+My test task for the jibrel vacancy